kbase/kb_sdk/doc/Module_builder.md

 # KBase Module Builder documentation

-The KBase Module Builder is an application that helps developers initialize, compile, test, and run KBase modules.
+The KBase Module Builder (kb-mobu) is an application that helps developers initialize, compile, test, and run KBase modules.
 This document details how to install and use it.

 # Obtain and install prerequisites